Flat Feet: Diagnosis, Treatment, Prevention, and more

 There are other ways to help manage symptoms of flat feet.
 These include:

-· The use of medication.
+- The use of medication.
 NSAIDs like Ibuprofen can help with the pain and inflammation.

-· Elevating your feet at the end of the day to help with the swelling.
+- Elevating your feet at the end of the day to help with the swelling.

-· Using ice packs for flare ups and swellings.
+- Using ice packs for flare ups and swellings.

-· Using compression socks to help reduce the swelling.
+- Using compression socks to help reduce the swelling.

-· Taking breaks to give your feet some rest, especially if your work requires that you stay on your feet for hours on end.
+- Taking breaks to give your feet some rest, especially if your work requires that you stay on your feet for hours on end.

 All of the approaches discussed above will not treat flat feet but will help manage the symptoms, resulting in relief from pain, and discomfort.
 They will also help ensure that the condition does not worsen.

-Treating Flat Feet
+Flat Feet Surgery

-That said, there are cases where these conservative methods do not have the desired results.
+There are cases where these conservative methods do not have the desired results.
 When this is the case, a more aggressive method - surgery - may be required.

 To determine if treatment is indeed required, an extensive examination will be carried out to determine:

-· The level of structural deformity.
+- The level of structural deformity.

-· The extent of joint degeneration
+- The extent of joint degeneration

-· The integrity of the tendon
+- The integrity of the tendon

 A proper postural assessment and gait analysis will also be carried out.